web-platform-tests/wpt/docs/writing-tests/print-reftests.md

 The default page size for print reftests is 12.7 cm by 7.62 cm (5 inches by 3 inches).

-All the features of odinary reftests also work with print reftests including [fuzzy matching](reftests.html#fuzzy-matching).
-Any fuzzy specifier applies to each image comparison performed i.e. seperately for each page.
+All the features of ordinary reftests also work with print reftests including [fuzzy matching](reftests.html#fuzzy-matching).
+Any fuzzy specifier applies to each image comparison performed i.e. separately for each page.

 ## Page Ranges